jeftegoes/AwsOverview/Storage/Amazon FSx.md

 - **Storage Options**
   - **SSD:** Latency sensitive workloads (databases, media processing, data analytics, ...).
   - **HDD:** Broad spectrum of workloads (home directory, CMS, ...).
-- Can be accessed from your on-premises infrastructure (VPN or Direct Connect).
+- Can be accessed from our on-premises infrastructure (VPN or Direct Connect).
 - Can be configured to be Multi-AZ (high availability).
 - Data is backed-up daily to S3.